 It’s true that a moderately weighted hula hoop, about two pounds, is helpful for working out with a hula hoop.
 You will definitely tone your muscle more than you would with a lightweight hoop.

-The repetitive movement of hooping with our two pound weighted hula hoop will tone your abdominal muscles and torch calories without the need for excessive weight.
+The repetitive movement of hooping with a two pound weighted hula hoop will tone your abdominal muscles and torch calories without the risk of excessive weight.